 Repairs and maintenance FAQs

-Where point of entry has been proven to be as a result of damage to the exterior of the property Regenda will be responsible for both repairs and removal of pests.
+Where point of entry has been proven to be due to a lack of maintenance action on our part, we will be responsible for both the repair and the removal of pests.

 Regenda will be responsible for making good any defects to a property that allows pests to gain access.

 If it is apparent that an infestation is caused by disrepair or lack of maintenance action on Regenda’s part, we will take responsibility for completing the repairs and treating the infestation, regardless of the pest.
 Regenda will not, however, be responsible for damage to resident’s belongings that was caused by pests.